+If you're a single mom, you should be aware of your rights and the laws that pertain to child custody and child support.
 We asked Atty.
 Jose Gabriel Benedicto, our family law expert from Romulo, Mabanta, Buenaventura, Sayoc & de los Angeles Law Firm, to explain what a single mom’s rights are when it comes to child custody and support.
-Below are some answers to frequently asked questions that will shed light on what a single mom can expect from the law when it comes to child custody.

 Apart from the Family Code, a single mother may also read up on RA 8972, “The Solo Parents’ Welfare Act of 2000”) to find out her benefits as a single mom under Philippine law.